 Most diagnostic companies focus their strategy on using a single technology to discover biomarkers for a broad range of clinical questions.
 We believe that no single technology can interrogate the complexity of the human disease state to help solve all clinical questions.
-For that reason, we employ a technology agnostic approach to solving diagnostic challenges leveraging our proprietary AI platform.
+For that reason, we employ a multi-omic approach to solving diagnostic challenges leveraging our proprietary transparent AI platform, the Diagnostic Cortex.
 Because of this approach, we believe we are unique in the diagnostics market, allowing for a broader and more holistic understanding of each patient's disease state.